Greenfields

 “In memory of Robert Barnard of this parish who died Octr 9th 1823 aged 65 years.
 In action prudent and in word sincere.
 In friendship faithful and in honour dear Thro lifes vain scenes the same in every part.
 A steady judgement and an honest heart.
 Also of Hannah his wife who died May 11th 1817 aged 63 years.
 Meek was her temper pious was her life A tender mother and a faithful wife Alas ! shes gone dear object of my love To increase the number of the Saints above”.

-I believe that at some time the plot of land came into the ownership of Benges Farm.
+I have been told that at some time the plot of land came into the ownership of Richard and Margaret Beale of Benges Farm but the earliest, more recent, reference I have to the site refers to George Henry Miles as owner.

-The property has first been identified by name in 1957 when Stanley Gordon Roberts was the original occupant.
 Stanley was born in 1891 at Gloucester, the son of Harry Owen Roberts and Elizabeth Alice nee Millard.
 Father Harry, along with his brother John Owen Roberts, had been the founders of Roberts Brothers of Gloucester in 1895.
 Roberts Brothers made toys and games from the Glevum Works in Upton Street.
 Their large range of products were later exported across the world.
 The most common items were games; ludo, snakes and ladders and dominoes, etc. They also made dolls and soft toys and patented what was the first version of a game which became known as Subbuteo.
 Later trading as Glevum Toys the company was taken over from the family by Chad Valley in 1954 and then closed down in 1956.
 Stanley Roberts had inherited a share of the company when father Harry died in 1929.
-Stanley wouldn’t have been in residence at Greenfields for very long as he died not long after coming to Norton in early 1958.

 A family by the name of Hampson were next to live here.